ntutic/json_scrapy/docs/topics/dynamic-content.rst

 information can be found in the response they get.

-If they get a response with the desired data, modify your Scrapy :class:`~scrapy.Request` to match that of the other HTTP client.
-For example, try using the same user-agent string (:setting:`USER_AGENT`) or the same :attr:`~scrapy.Request.headers`.
+If they get a response with the desired data, modify your Scrapy :class:`~jscrapy.Request` to match that of the other HTTP client.
+For example, try using the same user-agent string (:setting:`USER_AGENT`) or the same :attr:`~jscrapy.Request.headers`.

 If they also get a response without the desired data, you’ll need to take steps to make your request more similar to that of the web browser.
 See